This spot has been added by

 Arc-eye hawkfish at Tunnels Beach

-An arc-eye hawkfish posted on the reef.
+An arc-eye hawkfish posted on the coral.

 Restaurants & accommodation nearby

-There aren’t any restaurants or accommodation close to the beach, which is in a residential area.
+There aren’t any restaurants or accommodations close to the beach, which is in a residential area.
 Stock up on water and food in Hanalei, which you will pass through about 3 miles/5km before arriving at the beach.

 • Level required Intermediate